 How does an Avoidant-Dismissive Attachment Style Benefit an Individual?

 Attachment styles also have benefits.
 Individuals with an avoidant-dismissive attachment style respond quickly to threats and can identify problems rapidly.
 Their rapid ability to evaluate others issues enables them to solve issues or decrease the impact of problems quickly.
-As a result, people with avoidant-dismissive attachment styles are often incredibly productive independently and self-reliant.
+As a result, people with avoidant-dismissive attachment styles are often incredibly productive independently, and self-reliant.
 They rarely require the support of others in making decisions because they don’t trust others.
-They will elicit more confidence in their choices and usually have greater abilities due to self-reliance.
+They will elicit more confidence in their decisions and usually have greater abilities due to self-reliance.
 They are more likely to push themselves toward achieving their goals and to achieve individual success.
+However, they need to develop greater compassion and empathy for themselves and others, and learn to develop relationships with greater presence, emotional intelligence, and develop relationship building skills.

 What is it like to have a Loving Relationship with a Person with an Avoidant-Dismissive Attachment Style?

-Having a loving relationship with an avoidant-dismissive personality can be very challenging, stressful and uncomfortable, especially if you are a genuine, sincere person.
-When you dismiss another in a loving relationship, where the heart is more open, this is mentally and emotionally debilitating and confusing to the person on the receiving end, because relationships require honesty, so both people know where they stand.
+Having a loving relationship with an avoidant-dismissive personality can be very challenging, stressful, uncomfortable and even very painful, especially if you are a genuine, sincere person.
+When you avoid or dismiss another in a loving relationship, where the heart is more open, this causes confusion, hurt, upset or a cascade of negative emotions to the person on the receiving end, because relationships require honesty and reciprocity and psychological responsiveness.

-Too much emphasis is placed on boundaries currently, and not enough emphasis on the damage dismissing or avoiding another has on a person.
-Dismissing or avoiding another is a total disregard of respect for that person, and it is painful and confusing to be on the receiving end of avoidant or dismissive behavior.
+Dismissing or avoiding another is a disregard of respect for that person’s feelings or emotions, and so it can be very painful and confusing to be on the receiving end of avoidant-dismissive interactions or behavior.

-As part of their avoidant-dismissive attachment behavior, these individuals tend to be and want to remain independent in their loving relationship.
-Since they were not allowed to or able to express their uncomfortable feelings during their early childhood, they will avoid situations where they feel uncomfortable when they grow up as well.
+As part of their avoidant-dismissive attachment behavior, these individuals tend to be and want to remain mostly independent in their loving relationship.
+Since they were not allowed to, or were unable to express their feelings or emotions during their early childhood.
+So, they try to avoid situations where they feel uncomfortable in relationships.

-In general, avoidant-dismissive individuals avoid closeness and intimacy in a loving relationship because they struggle to trust.
-Being aware of their personality will help you to understand them in a more loving way, but it can be a very difficult attachment style to date or be in a serious relationship with, if they can even get to being in a committed, loving relationship.
+In general, avoidant-dismissive individuals avoid closeness and intimacy in a loving relationship because they struggle with their own feelings, emotions, and to trust.
+Being aware of their personality will help you to understand them in a more loving way, but it can be a very difficult attachment style to date, or to be in a serious relationship with this attachment style.

 Can a Person Change an Avoidant-Dismissive Attachment Style Personality?